 Starting The Conversation About Erectile Dysfunction With Your Partner

 It’s important to remember that, despite open communication being the goal, there’s a particular importance to the “open” part.
-An open conversation doesn’t mean going off on how a problem makes us feel insecure without any regard or care for the other person’s feelings.
-Erectile dysfunction is a delicate, personal and sensitive topic that affects both partners, so respect for each other’s space is vital.
+An open conversation doesn’t mean going off on how a problem makes us feel insecure without any regard for or care for the other person’s feelings.
+Erectile dysfunction is a delicate, personal, and sensitive topic that affects both partners, so respect for each other’s space is vital.

 There has to be a plan, especially if one or both partners in the relationship have a history of trauma relating to sex, self-esteem, body image, or others.
 The ties between ED and shame, guilt, and mental stress have to be acknowledged beforehand so that the main issue is treated with care instead of being avoided.
 Communication about ED is crucial, as it can encourage men to seek treatment with the support and understanding of their partners.